Key takeaways

 A door contact sensor is a sensor that lets you know if a particular door is open or not.

-Whether you’re managing a commercial or residential building, door sensors can help you centralize security data and further secure your property.
+Whether managing a commercial or residential building, door sensors can help you centralize security data and further secure your property.

 Door sensors need these parts to function: